Department of Labor Logo United States Department of Labor

 • Count the cash in their drawer at the end of their shift and make sure the amounts balance

 Head tellers manage teller operations.
-Besides doing the same tasks as those done by other tellers, they perform some managerial duties, such as setting work schedules or helping less experienced tellers.
-Because of their experience, head tellers may deal with difficult customer problems, such as errors in customer accounts.
+In addition to doing the same tasks as those done by other tellers, they have some managerial duties, such as setting work schedules or helping other tellers.
+Because of their experience, head tellers may deal with difficult problems, such as errors in customer accounts.
 Head tellers also go to the vault (where larger amounts of money are kept) and ensure that other tellers have enough cash to cover their shift.

 Work Environment About this section